NocturnLabs/opencode-autocode/templates/commands/auto-enhance.md

 This command relies heavily on MCPs:

-1. **mgrep** - Search codebase efficiently when analyzing existing code
+1. **osgrep** - Search codebase efficiently when analyzing existing code

    - Prefer over grep for smaller context window footprint
    - Use for understanding current implementation patterns